Editorial ranking 456 parks ranked

 Colorado, Kansas, Missouri, New Mexico, Oklahoma

-Why it ranks: History enthusiasts, road-trip planners, and families using the Junior Ranger program to give kids a purpose-driven drive will get the most from this trail.
+Why it ranks: History enthusiasts, road-trippers, and families with curious kids will get the most from this trail.

 NPS / Kelsey GraczykPark